f92isat/LuisaTirado/README.md

 <summary>🎓 Education </summary>
     <ul>
-<li>MI am currently pursuing a master's degree in data and analytics (Universidad Central) and a specialization in machine learning (Universidad EAN).</li>
+<li>I am currently pursuing a master's degree in Data and Analytics (Central Univesity) and a specialization in Machine Learning (EAN University).</li>
-<li>Bachelor's degree in Economy, Emphasis on international finance from Universidad Colegio Mayor de Cundinamarca</li>
+<li>Bachelor's degree in Economy, Emphasis on International Finance from Colegio Mayor de Cundinamarca University</li>
-<li>Been coding for over six years!</li>
         </ul>
 </details>